Deal Structure

 - No bank account.

-Tailwind Ltd. successfully secured a quota of US$20 million from MVP to facilitate a secondary share sale for a leading fintech company.
-We established an investment vehicle in the Cayman Islands and were able to offer investments at smaller ticket sizes, thereby enabling a larger number of investors to benefit from the opportunity as opposed to a select few.
+Tailwind and its partners successfully secured a quota of in excess of US$20 million from MVP to facilitate a secondary share sale for a leading fintech company.
+Our partner in the deal established an investment vehicle in the Cayman Islands and together we were able to offer investments at smaller ticket sizes, thereby enabling a larger number of investors to benefit from the opportunity as opposed to a select few.
 The minimum investment size was set at US$100,000.

 58 investors were added to the investment vehicle in under two months with an exit expectation in 9-12 months.
 The exit was planned for a public listing at an estimated exit valuation range of US$70 billion to US$120 billion.
 The hurdle rate for the fund was set at 10% per annum, which is the minimum rate of return that an investor must achieve before the fund manager can receive any share of profits.